TheArturthur/CoppermindScraper/Cosmere/Joel Saxon.md

 >“*That was when he saw it.
 A symbol, written in chalk on the brick wall.
 A looping swirl.
 The Rithmatic line they still hadn’t been able to identify.
 The night was strangely quiet.*”
 \-Joel noticing the Line of Silencing[23]

 The night before his inception, Joel heard something outside and saw the mysterious Rithmatic symbol on his wall.
 He realized that Scribbler has come for him, and runs for it.
-He tried to scream, but discovers that the mysterious line was a Line of Silencing, which rendered him unable to call for help.
+He tried to scream, but discovers that the mysterious line was a , which rendered him unable to call for help.
 He managed to escape to Exton’s quarters, using a clockwork coin Melody gave him to deter the chalklings.
 Exton used his poor Rithmatic abilities to box himself in, and Joel ran for help. he made it to Harding’s men, who melted the chalklings with acid.
 The next day, Harding arrested Exton, saying that there was irrefutable evidence in Exton’s quarters.
 Joel attended his inception ceremony.
 Inside the chamber, he saw a [[Shadowblaze\|strange chalkling]].
 Joel touched it and it fled.
 When he emerged from the chamber of inception, he was not a Rithmastist.

 ### The Scribbler
 >“*Oh dusts, oh dusts, oh dusts.
 We’re doomed.
 We’re going to die.*”